How Much Do Foster Parents Get Paid?

 Standard Maintenance Payments & Clothing budget

 Standard maintenance payments are afforded to parents to cover some of the basic costs associated with fostering in Virginia.
-The basic rates for standard maintenance range from $450-700 per month depending on the age of the child.
-Annual clothing allowance is also age dependent and afforded to foster parents in the amount of $300-500 per year.
+The basic rates for standard maintenance range from $450 to $700 per month depending on the age of the child.
+Annual clothing allowance is also age-dependent and afforded to foster parents in the amount of $300 to $500 per year.